KudoAI/chatgpt.js/docs/userguide.md

 `notifDuration`: A float specifying the duration of the notification before it fades out.

-`shadow`: A string specifying if the `box-shadow` property should be used.
+`shadow`: A string specifying if the `box-shadow` CSS property should be used.

 Example code: